-No, this CoCo model is not “smoke and mirrors” and it’s certainly not vapor ware or vapor hardware but more importantly much thought has been put into how this computer will be adopted by the CoCo community.
-Components have been chosen based on the endless supply of them so that no component will just suddenly “vanish” from the web after somebody does a huge buy-in, etc. Any component that “dries up” suddenly like the 4D Systems uDrive module did or the EB301 bluetooth that were used in past products of mine, have been pre purchased and added to my stock pile.
-If something truly dries up and can’t be found (not a chance) I will simply release a new PCB that fits another brand of the required component such as SRAM, PS/2 connectors, audio jack, and VGA jack, etc. When you see the Digi-Key parts list below you’ll know that We’re Safe.
+No, this CoCo model is not “smoke and mirrors” and it’s certainly not vapor ware or vapor hardware but more importantly much thought has been put into how this computer will be adopted by people in the CoCo community who want an alternative system for whatever reason they need.
+Components have been chosen based on the endless supply of them so that no component will just suddenly “vanish” from the web after somebody does a huge buy-in, etc. Any component that “dries up” suddenly like the 4D Systems uDrive module did or the EB301 bluetooth that were used in past products of mine have been secured.
+If something truly dries up and can’t be found (not a chance) I will simply release a new PCB that fits another brand of the required component such as SRAM, PS/2 connectors, audio jack, and VGA jack, etc.

 As I said, this page is a work in progress and you’ll want to make sure you have the latest information about components, SD card updates, tutorials, and other happenings with this project and I’ll try to provide the links to everything you need in one place.